ri0t/upright/README.rst

 Among those aids are:

-- sorting and overviewing various copyright styles Sometimes copyright notices are in docstrings.
+- sorting and overviewing various copyright styles.
+  Sometimes copyright notices are in docstrings.
 Sometimes, they're in comments, etc.
 - check if any found copyright matches a template you supplied
 - extract stats about outliers